Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - laceration: cut.
 - abbess: a woman who's in charge of a convent(=a building where nuns live).
 - tarried (tarry): to stay somewhere for longer than expected and delay leaving.
-- complicit: involved in or knowing about a crime or some activity that's wrong.
 - subpoenaed/subpoena: to order someone to go to a law court to answer questions.
 To order that documents must be produced in a law court.
 - flukey/fluky: (of something good) happening as the result of chance instead of skill/planning.
 - muskrat(s): a large semiaquatic North American rodent with a musky smell, valued for its fur.